-The 2021 fiscal year is therefore included in the performance measurement of four LTIP tranches.
+The 2022 fiscal year is therefore included in the performance measurement of four LTIP tranches.

-In the 2021 fiscal year, the 2021 LTIP tranche was granted to the Management Board members for the first time.
-In addition, the four-year performance period of the 2018 LTIP tranche ended on December 31, 2021.
+In the 2022 fiscal year, the 2022 LTIP tranche was granted to the Management Board members for the first time.
+In addition, the four-year performance period of the 2019 LTIP tranche ended on December 31, 2022.

 a.
-Framework for the 2021 LTIP Tranche
+Framework for the 2022 LTIP Tranche

-In order to approximate as closely as possible a strictly share-based system, a contractually agreed grant value is converted at the start of any given year based on the current share price and converted into an initial number of virtual shares ("performance shares").
+The LTIP strengthens the link between Management Board and shareholder interests by being clearly related to the company's shares.
+In order to achieve this, a contractually agreed grant value is converted at the start of any given year based on the current share price and converted into an initial number of virtual shares ("performance shares").

 The initial number of performance shares corresponds to the grant value divided by the average closing price on the last 60 trading days before the beginning of the performance period ("initial share price"), rounded up to the next full share.
-The final number of performance shares is determined at the end of the 2024 fiscal year.
+The final number of performance shares is determined at the end of the four-year performance period, i.e., for the 2022 LTIP Tranche, at the end of the 2025 fiscal year.

 It is contingent on the achievement of the financial and non-financial performance criteria set out below.